 Geese and other Wildlife hazing is a tedious and difficult process.
-Hazing is the process of disturbing the animals sense of security to such an extent that it decides to move on.
-The hazing/harassment must be continuous and concentrated.
-The goal of hazing is to humanely convine the animal to leave its home or food source by becoming the animals worst neighbor.
-It is a time consuming task that involes convincing the animal that you are more of a nuisance than the possibility of the animal losing its shelter or its food source.
+Hazing is the process of disturbing the animal's sense of security to such an extent that it decides to move on.
+Hazing/harassment must be continuous and concentrated.
+The goal of hazing is to humanely convene the animal to leave its home or food source by becoming the animal's worst neighbor.
+It is a time-consuming task that involves convincing the animal that you are more of a nuisance than the possibility of the animal losing its shelter or its food source.
 The hazing/harassment must continue daily for as long as necessary to ensure the animal understands that it is not wanted; this could potentially go on for weeks.

 Types of hazing/harassment

-Using visuals such as shining lights into the animals shelter is the least effective way to haze an animal but it has been used.
-The animal may just venture into areas of its shelter that the light isnt shinging on.
+Using visuals such as shining lights into the animal's shelter is the least effective way to haze an animal but it has been used.
+The animal may just venture into areas of its shelter that the light isn't shining on.

-Flooding the animals shelter can be good for ground dwelling animals but could always lead to damage to your homes foundation by the water.
+Flooding the animal's shelter can be good for ground-dwelling animals but could always lead to damage to the foundation of your home by the water.
 This technique should never be used for animals that have invaded your attic or chimney.

-Dogs have been known to provide protection for their owners against other animal predators.
+Herding dogs have been known to chase and remove geese and provide protection for their owners against other animal predators.
 Most wildlife animals will run when they encounter a barking dog and will be scared to return.
 However, this technique can potentially put your dog in danger of being attacked by the animal and could possibly lead to your dog catching diseases from the animal.